marrlab/DomainLab/README.md

 pip install -r requirements.txt
 ```

+#### Windows installation details

+To install DomainLab on Windows, please remove the `snakemake` dependency from the `requirements.txt` file.
+Benchmarking is currently not supported on Windows due to the dependency on Snakemake.

 ### Basic usage
 DomainLab comes with some minimal toy-dataset to test its basis functionality, see [A minimal subsample of the VLCS dataset](./data/vlcs_mini) and [an example configuration file for vlcs_mini](./examples/tasks/task_vlcs.py)